Welcome ladies, gentlemen, and all children, bots and personas who read the Incisive Edge blog, as we introduce you to

 Inbound marketing personas should sit at the core centre of your inbound marketing strategy.
-They are constructed not to identify the businesses or even industries where your solution will be most valuable, but rather the people who will actually be responsible for buying-in to your solution.
+They are constructed not to identify the businesses or even industries where your solution will be most valuable, but rather the potential customers who will actually be responsible for buying-in to your solution.

 The reason is simple – it’s people, not businesses (or industries) that will be using your product or utilising your service.
 And so it is people that must be targeted.
 The ability to create multiple buyer personas based on each specific product or service will help make the sales process much more structured and predictable.

 Your inbound marketing strategy will be designed in large part to create content that answers the most pressing questions that your ideal customers have about your business and their industry at large.
 You may also use marketing messages to improve the performance of that marketing content.

-Determining, therefore, exactly what these questions might be will involve getting into the hearts and minds of the people who will be asking them in order to develop personas accurately.
+Determining, therefore, exactly what these questions might be, will involve getting into the hearts and minds of the people who will be asking them in order to develop personas accurately.
 It will also be great to establish how many buyer personas you will need for your persona development.

 For example, allow us to present to you a slightly more thorough introduction of buyer persona examples, which will be Sam, Alice and Alfie.